What is constipation?

 Can I use laxatives to help with constipation?

-Fibre supplements are widely available and can be found in forms such as powders, tablets and capsules.
+Fibre supplements are widely available.
+You can find them in forms such as powders, tablets and capsules.
 If you have trouble eating enough fibre and want to use fibre supplements, check with your health care provider first.

-Diet changes are less likely to improve your constipation if your constipation is caused by a medication or a medical condition.
-If you are pregnant, it is important to always talk to your health care provider before taking any new medications, including laxatives.
+If you have a medical condition or are pregnant, it is important to always talk to your health care provider before taking any new medications, including laxatives.

 For More Information